4 years ago by goatsi

 It apparently attracted automated scanners and the signal to noise ratio was atrocious.

-6 hours ago by aasasd
+4 years ago by aasasd

 People here dislike HackerOne, but afaiu it solves this exact problem.
 It's the first line of âsupportâ for security reporters.